kadena-io/pact/docs/en/pact-functions.md

 *value*&nbsp;`<a>` *&rarr;*&nbsp;`string`

-Compute BLAKE2b 512-bit hash of VALUE.
+Compute BLAKE2b 256-bit hash of VALUE represented in unpadded base64-url.
 Strings are converted directly while other values are converted using their JSON representation.
 ```lisp
 pact> (hash "hello")
 "Mk3PAn3UowqTLEQfNlol6GsXPe-kuOWJSCU0cbgbcs8"